Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Iterative Algorithms to Find the local Stackelberg Equilibrium

-and ${c}_{p,1} \!=\! {p_r}\Omega_B \theta_p^{\left( \!{n - 1}\! \right)}$, ${c_{p,2}} \!=\! \frac{\kappa_p}{2{a_m}}$, ${c}_{a,3} \!=\! {p_r}{\Omega_D}\nu _a^{\left( \!{n - 1} \!\right)}$, ${c}_{a,4} \!=\! \frac{{{\delta _a}{\beta^{(\!n - 1\!)}}}}{{2\nu _a^{\left(\! {n - 1}\! \right)}{a_m}}}$, ${c}_{h,5} \!=\! {p_r}\Omega_B {\tau _h}$, ${c_{h,6}} \!=\! \frac{\kappa_h}{2{a_m}}$, ${c}_{h,7} \!=\! {p_r}{\Omega_D}{\mu _h^{\left( {n - 1} \right)}}$, ${c}_{h,8} \!=\! \frac{{{\delta _h}\left( {{\beta ^{(n - 1)}} - \tau _h^{(n - 1)}} \right)}}{{2\mu _h^{\left( {n - 1} \right)}{a_m}}}$, ${r}_{a,1} = \frac{{{c}_{a,4}{N_0^a}}}{{\zeta {g_{DG,a}}}}$, ${r}_{h,2} = \frac{{{c}_{h,8}{N_0^h}}}{{\zeta {g_{DG,h}}}}$, $(\forall a \in \mathcal{A}, \forall h \in \mathcal{H})$.
+and ${c}_{1} \!=\! {p_r}\Omega_B$, ${c_{2}} \!=\! {p_r}{\Omega_D}$.

-\begin{lemma} The objective function $G$ is a concave function w.r.t. $p_l$ satisfying the linear constraints in \eqref{subopt1:a}-\eqref{subopt1:d}, and the optimal solution for the single variable sub-problem \eqref{subopt1:main} can be obtained by line search methods. \end{lemma}
+\begin{lemma} The objective function $G$ is a concave function w.r.t. $p_l$ satisfying the linear constraints in \eqref{subopt1:a}-\eqref{subopt1:g}, and the optimal solution for the single variable sub-problem \eqref{subopt1:main} can be obtained by line search methods. \end{lemma}

-\begin{proof} The function ${ G} {(p_l)}$ is a sum of logarithmic functions of $p_l$ which has the form $\log_2({a_t}x+b_t)$, and a quadratic function ${ f} {(p_l\!)} = -{{ c}_9}{p_l}{\left(p_l - b_m\right)}$.
+\begin{proof} The function ${ G} {(p_l)}$ is a sum of logarithmic functions of $p_l$ which has the form of $\log_2({a_t}x+b_t)$ and a quadratic function ${ f} {(p_l\!)} = -\frac{{p_l}{\beta^{(\!n-1\!)}}\!{\left(p_l - b_m\!\right)}}{2{a_m}}$.
 Intuitively, the logarithmic function $\log_2({a_t}x+b_t)$ is a concave function w.r.t. $x$.
-On the other hand, the quadratic function ${ f} {(p_l)}$ is also a concave function.
+Furthermore, the quadratic function ${ f} {(p_l)}$ is also a concave function.
 Thus, the objective function ${ G}$ is a concave function w.r.t. $p_l$.
-Since the sub-problem~\eqref{subopt1:main} is a single variable optimization problem which can be solved efficiently using the line search methods such as the golden section or parabolic interpolation methods. \end{proof}
+Since the sub-problem~\eqref{subopt1:main} is a single variable optimization problem which can be solved efficiently by using the line search methods such as the golden section or parabolic interpolation methods~\cite{Lee2016Sum}. \end{proof}